Aniket965/Dynamic-Github-Profile/Readme.md

 # Dynamic Github Profile
-> Refresh this page to see differnt Images
+> Refresh this page to see different Images

 ![](https://bingimages.herokuapp.com/unsplash1)

 # What?
-we can make show dynamic Images on our github profile special repository ```githubhandle/githubhandle``` by creating an API which returns different images
+we can  show dynamic Images on our github profile special repository ```githubhandle/githubhandle``` by creating an API which returns different images

 example: